-Gross written premiums for the year were £210.1m (2019: £175.2m), £34.9m or 19.9% higher, in converted sterling terms.
-At constant rates of exchange, this represents an increase in premium of £36.6m or 20.9%.
+Gross written premiums for the year were £257.7m (2020: £210.1m), £47.6m or 22.7% higher, in converted sterling terms.
+At constant rates of exchange, this represents an increase in premium of £54.8m or 26.1%.
 This increase is largely driven by growth in our Liability, Commercial D&O and Affinity and Special Risks books.
 Overall, we remain cautious in our underwriting approach, given the continuing uncertain economic outlook, seeking growth only in opportunistic or otherwise profitable areas.
 Market conditions, notwithstanding an overall hardening market, continue to be competitive.

-The Syndicate's capacity for the 2021 year of account has increased to £190.0m from £165.0m on the 2020 year of account, and our income estimates for 2021 are for modest expansion, driven by rate change and growth across a number of classes.
+The Syndicate's capacity for the 2021 year of account has increased to £230.0m from £165.0m on the 2020 year of account, and our income estimates for 2022 are for further growth across our core profitable classes, driven by modest rate change and some growth within our Liability, Cargo and Specie, and Cyber lines of business.
 We will continue to look for cost-effective means of growing our portfolio, and expanding, if possible, those areas where we feel that the market dynamics mean there is potential for increased profitability.
-Notwithstanding this, we are cognisant of the challenges of doing so in the current environment.
+Notwithstanding this, we are cognisant of the challenges of doing so in the current environment, and the need to retain bottom line profitability in the business we underwrite.